 As creatine is a compound made up of multiple amino acids already present in bodies and it’s manufactured in humans and animals, it is a totally safe supplement.
 The human body has 100-115 grams of creatine in the form of creatine phosphate at any one time.
 No negative side effects have been noted in research with the recommended levels of supplementation.
 It is not recommended that you take creatine if you have kidney issues though, as this is where excess is excreted out the body.
-Also pregnant and breastfeeding mothers, or those taking prescription medicines, or those who have any underlying health issues, should talk to a healthcare professional when starting up with new supplements.
+Also, pregnant and breastfeeding mothers, those taking prescription medicines, or those who have any underlying health issues should talk to a healthcare professional when starting up with new supplements.

 And it’s also useful to know…

 It’s impossible to say creatine will definitely work for you and increase strength, power and body mass.
 Creatine has different effects on every individual.
 Some people just don’t respond to it— it’s a genetic thing.
-If you've just started taking creatine, you should know if it works for you within a few weeks.
+If you've just started taking creatine monohydrate, for example, you should know if it works for you within a few weeks.
 If your training muscle volume increases, it’s working for you.
 If not, you’re probably a non-responder.
 And you need to put in the training work with a pretty heavy strengthening routine.
 You can’t just take it, sit back and expect to see results without the workouts to match.

 Protein- and carbohydrate-induced augmentation of whole body creatine retention in humans - PubMed (nih.gov)